 - Procedures for objecting to a suggestion of capacity – Fla.
 Stat. § 744.464

-- Matters relating to the newly formed Office of Public and Professional Guardian
+- Matters relating to the Office of Public and Professional Guardian

 - Approval of fees paid to guardians and counsel for guardians

-- The use of mediation in guardianship proceedings
+- The use of alternative dispute resolution procedures in guardianship proceeding

 The Committee’s current officers are: